-Rocket has been cultivated for two thousand years and its tender and peppery,mustardy tasting leaves have been eaten raw.
+Rocket makes up bitter greens and has been cultivated for two thousand years and its tender and peppery,mustardy tasting leaves have been eaten raw.
 A low annual herb, plant in early Spring or late Summer.
 It will go to seed if it doesnt get enough water.
 It will not cross with other brassicas.

 Rocket is known to stimulate digestion.